serverless/components/README.md

 For complete real-world examples on writing components, [check out our official components](https://github.com/serverless-components)

 ## Declarative Usage

-If you only want to simply compose some components together, without creating your own component, you could use one of the available components declaratively.
-All you need to do is create a `serverless.yml` file.
+If you want to compose some components together, without creating your own component, you can also do it in declaratively, in YAML.

+Create a `serverless.yml` file that looks like this.

 ```yml